-Near the Equator temperatures conditions were generally below the 1998-2006 average.
+Near the Equator temperatures conditions were generally near or somewhat below the 1998-2006 average, but with parts of the western Pacific being relatively warm.

-The Southern Hemisphere temperatures were mainly below or near average 1998-2006 conditions.
-The only major exception from this was most of Australia, which had temperatures somewhat above average.
-The Antarctic continent in general was characterised by below average temperatures.
+The Southern Hemisphere temperatures were mainly near or below average 1998-2006 conditions.
+Australia had above average temperatures.
+The Antarctic continent was divided into above and below average temperatures.

-Lower troposphere temperature from satellites, updated to March 2014
+Lower troposphere temperature from satellites, updated to February 2015

 Global monthly average lower troposphere temperature (thin line) since 1979 according to University of Alabama at Huntsville, USA.
-The thick line is the simple running 37 month average.
+The thick line is the simple running 37-month average.